As luck would have it, when this story’s title appeared on-screen, Sue was momentarily distracted by our cat, Tegan (who really is a mouth on legs).

-Sue: This is very odd.
+Sue: This is odd.
 It’s as if they’re still hanging around the fringes of the last episode and they can’t find a way out.
-I suppose they’re getting their money’s worth out of Gatwick Airport but the Doctor must be knackered after his last adventure.
-He’s not Jack Bauer, you know.
+I suppose they’re getting their money’s worth out of Gatwick Airport, but the Doctor must be knackered after his last adventure.
+He isn’t Jack Bauer, you know.

-Sue works out that Waterfield must be a time traveller very early on (“Forget the antique sideboards, it’s his antique sideburns that give him away”), but she runs into trouble when he addresses his alien overlords.
+Sue correctly guesses that Waterfield is a time traveller (“Forget the antique sideboards, it’s his antique sideburns that give him away”), but she runs into severe trouble when he addresses his alien overlords.

 Sue: I can’t say I’m impressed with the monsters in this one – they look like evil StairMasters.

-Me: They’re not aliens!
+Me: They aren’t the aliens!
 That’s a time machine!

 Sue: Oh, I thought they were tiny robots.
 Bloody recons.
 So does this guy have a better time machine than the Doctor?
-It’s a lot more reliable.
-Is Waterfield a Time Lord?
+It looks more reliable than his.
+Does that mean Waterfield is a Time Lord?
 Is he the Mad Monk?
 Has he regenerated?
-Who is he working for?
+Who’s he working for?

 And then a Dalek turns up.

-Sue: Oh!
-I didn’t expect that!
+Sue: I didn’t expect that!
 Oh, that is exciting.
-Hang on a minute, does this mean there were two sets of aliens running around Earth at exactly the same time?
+Hang on a minute, does this mean there were two sets of aliens running around on Earth at the same time?
 The Daleks and the Chameleons?

-Me: We’re in London on the very same day that Ben and Polly joined the TARDIS crew – 20th July, 1966 – can you remember what happened on that date?
+Me: We’re in London the same day Ben and Polly joined the TARDIS crew – 20th July, 1966 – can you remember what happened on that date?

 Sue: England won the World Cup?